Sudo-Ivan/LXMF/README.md

+# Ivans Fork

+This is a fork of the original LXMF repository by Mark Qvist.

+- Use Python 3.13
+- Add Poetry
+- Use Ruff and Safety for linting and security
+- Numerous ruff fixes and code improvements

 # Lightweight Extensible Message Format

 LXMF is a simple and flexible messaging format and delivery protocol that allows a wide variety of implementations, while using as little bandwidth as possible.
 It is built on top of [Reticulum](https://reticulum.network) and offers zero-conf message routing, end-to-end encryption and Forward Secrecy, and can be transported over any kind of medium that Reticulum supports.